-Everyone was excited the maximum phase of the eclipse.
+Everyone was excited about the maximum phase of the eclipse.

-We were curious how did they fared, but we had to wait until everyone reach our place to stay, because it was hard to share our all excitement through the phone.
-Fortunately both in our place and where our 2nd team was, the sky was free of cloud at the time of totality.
+We were curious how they fared, but we had to wait until everyone reaches our place to stay, because it was hard to share our all excitement over the phone.
+Fortunately, both in our place and where our 2nd team was, the sky was free of clouds at the time of totality.
 Our whole team was successful!

-I carried out my light measurements and some photo sequences after 3rd contact for about next 25 minutes.
+I carried out my light measurements and some photo sequences after 3rd contact for about the next 25 minutes.
 The pilgrimage started to pack their gear and wanted me to leave their van.
-My light measurement terminated when obsscuration around 60%.
-I joined my colleagues and still took a pictures of partially eclipsed Sun up to the last 4th contact.
-They said about the clerk from Riverton who invited us to local museum, where the photos of the 1918 totality in Riverton has been collected.
-Some of my colleagues observed the Sun also till 4th contact, because they used Eclipse Orchestrator software and didn’t want to stop.
+My light measurement terminated when obscuration was around 60%.
+I joined my colleagues and still took pictures of a partially eclipsed Sun up to the last 4th contact.
+They said about the clerk from Riverton who invited us to the local museum, where the photos of the 1918 totality in Riverton have been collected.
+Some of my colleagues observed the Sun also till 4th contact because they used Eclipse Orchestrator software and didn’t want to stop.

-In general all emotions went down.
+In general, all emotions went down.
 We can only share our new eclipse experiences.
 Everyone was excited and happy.
 The time to pack our equipment came, because after 4th contact was nothing to do.
-Besides the traffic was gradually increased as the carriageway edges and parking bays became more and more empty.
+Besides, the traffic gradually increased as the carriageway edges and parking bays became more and more empty.

 Our final destination that day was Cody, a small settlement located just behind the Owl Creek Mts.
-The journey there should last no more than 2 hours in normal conditions, however the eclipse phenomena incurred a terrible traffic.
-It was assessed that Wyming, a big state with only 500k inhabitants could host even 2m people in eclipse day.
-It was a main subject of our wonders next to possibly bad weather, that in this place happens only rarely in august.
+The journey there should last no more than 2 hours in normal conditions, however, the eclipse phenomena incurred terrible traffic.
+It was assessed that Wyoming, a big state with only 500k inhabitants could host even 2m people on eclipse day.
+It was the main subject of our wonders next to possibly bad weather, which in this place happens only rarely in august.
 Possibly it will be also the subject of further articles in my blog.

-Fortunately on the way up there was not traffic issues because we were travelling before dawn break.
-On the contrary of our night journey the driving towards Cody was terrible, especially in Soshoni area, where the U.S. Hwy 26 coincides with U.S Hwy 20.
-It was not easy to leave the Soshoni.
+Fortunately, on the way up there were no traffic issues because we were traveling before dawn break.
+On the contrary to our night journey, the driving towards Cody was terrible, especially in the Shoshoni area, where U.S. Hwy 26 coincides with U.S Hwy 20.
+It was not easy to leave the Shoshoni.
 From Idaho Street to Boneville Rd just behind the river we were literally inching meter by meter.
-There were tens cars ahead and behind us.
+There were tens of cars ahead and behind us.
 As our way progressed the traffic decreased.
-Some people decided to diverse this road using aforementioned Boneville Road another drivers went quicker.
-Anyway at the stage of Boysen Reservoir Dam the road was clear again.
+Some people decided to diversify this road using the aforementioned Boneville Road other drivers went quicker.
+Anyway, at the stage of Boysen Reservoir Dam, the road was clear again.

 We approached Cody around 4:30 pm.
-All members of Great American Expedition of Polish Society of Amateur Astronomers reached Cody before 7pm.
-We spent the evening on enjoying our memories and some pictures from the totality.
+All members of the Great American Expedition of the Polish Society of Amateur Astronomers reached Cody before 7pm.
+We spent the evening enjoying our memories and some pictures from the totality.
 It was a really nice and difficult day but we made it!

-I am very happy, that finally I reached my goal, saw the totality, was inside the umbra and made a valuable investigations about the atmospheric response during the totality.
+I am very happy, that finally I reached my goal, saw the totality, was inside the umbra, and made valuable investigations about the atmospheric response during the totality.
 I say again, that everything is going to be presented in the future.
-There is a lot of issues associated with this spectacular phenomena, that should be escalated, but is constantly being ommitted.
-Hopefully along with technical development anyone is getting more and more able to cover the eclipse phenomenon holistically.
-I am one of the person, who can help to discover all mysteries of this celestial event.
-Personally for me it was a second solar eclipse expedition.
-Read more about the first one to Scotland.
+There are a lot of issues associated with this spectacular phenomenon, that should be escalated, but are constantly being omitted.
+Hopefully, along with technical development, anyone is getting more and more able to cover the eclipse phenomenon holistically.
+I am one of the people, who can help to discover all the mysteries of this celestial event.
+Personally, for me, it was a second solar eclipse expedition.
+Read more about the first one in Scotland.